The Siaci Saint Honoré group and The Burrus Group announce plans to create an independent European leader in insurance consulting and brokerage

 Ontario Teachers’ Pension Plan Board will lead the investor consortium and acquire a 30% stake in the combined group, becoming the largest institutional shareholder.
 Bpifrance and Cathay Capital will acquire a 10% and 5% stake respectively

-Christian Burrus confirmed, “The family shareholding values that drive me remain at the heart of this project: they preserve our independence and guarantee it in the long term in the interest of our teams, our clients and our investors.”
+Christian Burrus added: “The family shareholding values that drive me remain at the heart of this project: they preserve our independence and guarantee it in the long term in the interest of our teams, our clients and our investors.”

 Nick Jansa, Senior Managing Director, Europe, the Middle East and Africa, for Ontario Teachers’ said: “We are pleased to be partnering with Pierre Donnersberg, Christian Burrus and the combined management team to help them to create an independent European leader in insurance brokerage.
 Ontario Teachers' brings its global reach and deep expertise in investing in the insurance sector to support the Group in its strategic ambitions.”